-Non-cash interest expense was \$217 thousand in the three-month period ended August 31, 2008 compared with \$270 thousand in the same period last year.
+Non-cash interest expense was \$201 thousand in the three-month period ended November 30, 2008 compared with \$271 thousand in the same period last year.
+For the sixmonth period ended November 30, 2008 interest expense was \$418 thousand compared with \$541 thousand for the same period last year.
 These amounts represent interest at a rate of prime plus 1% on the \$15.0 million convertible debentures.
-The interest expense for the quarter ended August 31, 2008 has decreased due to a reduction in the prime rate of interest in comparison with the same period last year.
+The decrease in interest expense in fiscal 2009 compared with fiscal 2008 is a function of significantly lower prime rates in comparison with the prior year.
 All interest accrued on the debentures to date has been paid in common shares of the Company.